Lodgimus/Lodgimus/README.md

 # Hi there 👋

-I am a Data Scientist with Python Programming and Quantitative Analysis skills.
-Please see below a list of my skills and underneath that are my projects demonstrating these.
+I am a Data Scientist, please see below a list of my skills and projects with these skills demonstrated underneath.

 ## Skills